adamaaronson/swordsmith/python/README.md

 	- `pattern` is a string with any number of wildcard (`EMPTY`) characters
 ---

-## Slot
+## Crossword

-Represents a position in a grid where a word can go.

-Simply a namedtuple of `row`, `col`, and `dir`, where `dir` is either `ACROSS` or `DOWN`.

-TODO: Slots should probably contain their length and/or a list of squares they correspond to, maybe instead of the direction

-TODO: Should probably have a namedtuple for `Square` as well
+Represents a collection of crossing slots and the words they contain.
+A slot is a unique tuple of squares, and a square is a unique tuple of coordinates.
+Every slot has a corresponding word whose `i`th character corresponds to the `i`th square of the slot.
+Words can be filled, partially `EMPTY`, or completely `EMPTY`.

+If two slots contain the same square, their words "cross" at that square and their letters corresponding to that square must be the same.

+### Fields
+- `slots`
+	- Set of slots in the crossword
+- `squares`
+    - Dictionary of dictionaries that keeps track of which slots contain which squares
+    - Square => slot => index of square within slot
+- `words`
+	- Dictionary mapping each slot to its corresponding word
+	- Updated as grid is filled
+- `wordset`
+	- Set of filled words in the grid
+	- Used for dupe detection
+	- Updated as grid is filled
+- `wordlist`
+	- Wordlist that contains all of the crossword's filled words
+	- TODO: This probably shouldn't be held in the Crossword class, seems anti-encapsulation

+### Methods
+- `is_letter(self, row, col)`
+	- Returns whether the given square contains a letter, i.e. is not `EMPTY` or `BLOCK`
+- `put_letter(self, slot, i, letter)`
+	- Places given `letter` at `i`th square of given `slot`
+	- Does not update crossing slots
+- `put_word(self, word, slot, add_to_wordlist=True)`
+	- Places `word` in the given `slot`
+	- By default it should add it to the wordlist if it isn't already included, but if a filler is restoring a previous word then `add_to_wordlist` can be set to `False`
+	- Updates words in crossing slots using `put_letter`
+- `fewest_matches(self)`
+	- Returns the unfilled slot in the grid with the fewest matches according to the `wordlist`, as well as its number of matches
+	- Used as a next-slot heuristic
+- `is_word_filled(self, word)`
+	- Returns whether `word` is completely filled
+	- TODO: This has no business being in the `Crossword` class
+- `is_dupe(self, word)`
+	- Returns whether `word` is a dupe, i.e. whether it's already in the `wordset`
+- `is_filled(self)`
+	- Returns whether every square in the grid is non-`EMPTY`
+- `get_crossing_words(self, slot, word=None)`
+	- Returns words that would cross the given `slot` if the given `word` was entered into it, without actually placing the `word` in
+	- Used for `minlook` heuristic
+- `minlook(self, slot, k, matches)`
+	- Randomly looks at `k` possible `matches`
+	- Returns index of match that yields the most possible crossing words if it were placed in the `slot`, as well as the indices of matches that immediately cause inconsistencies
+	- Determines number of crossing words by computing the sum of logarithms of crossing match counts
+	- Used for `minlook` and `arc-consistency` heuristic

 ---

-## Crossword
+## American Crossword

-Represents a rectangular grid of squares (`(row, col)` pairs).
-Squares comprise slots, which contain entries.
-Entries are strings whose `i`th character corresponds to the `i`th square of the slot.
-Entries can be filled, partially `EMPTY`, or completely `EMPTY`.

-If two slots contain the same square, their entries "cross" at that square and their letters corresponding to that square must be the same.

-TODO: Clear up "entry" and "word" terminology, I think it works to say a word is a completely filled entry
+Represents a special case of the crossword that consists of a two-dimensional grid of black and white squares, where every maximally contiguous horizontal or vertical sequence of white squares is a slot.
+Black squares are also called blocks and they are not a part of any word.

 ### Fields
 - `rows`